 Top 5 Venture Capital Firms Investing in Hospitality Startups

-• Venture capital firms like Branded Hospitality, Thayer Ventures, Derive Ventures, and Jaws Ventures are notable backers in the hospitality space, actively funding new businesses.
+• Top venture capital firms like Branded Hospitality, Thayer Ventures, Derive Ventures, and Jaws Ventures are actively funding companies in the hospitality sector.

-• Once you close a funding round, Rho helps you manage your new capital with integrated tools for business banking, corporate cards, and bill pay.
+• Once you've secured funding, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.

 Which VC Firms in Hospitality Are Right for Your Stage?